 The House of Friends

 No one is sure of the precise meaning of the name Jemaa el-Fnaa, the vast triangular square at the entrance of the Medina.
 It could be “Place of the Vanished Mosque,” or the favorite contender, “Assembly of the Dead,” since justice was once meted out here, and heads of executed criminals were set on spikes as a warning to others.
-What is certain is that “La Place,” as the legendary square is known to Marrakechis, has been the hub of trade and entertainment since 1050 AD, the frenzied best and worst of Marrakech.
+What is certain is that “La Place,” as the legendary square is known to Marrakechis, has been the hub of trade and entertainment since 1050 AD, and a place where to experience the frenzied best and worst of Marrakech.

 Now, young men trundled across the square to set their up their portable kitchens, plank benches and trestle tables.
 Soon the smoke rose from hundreds of barbecues, and countless food stalls began doling out a steady stream of kebabs, filling the air with the mouth-watering aromas of this immense open-air eatery, while Gnawa (North African spiritual music) musicians, acrobats and fortune tellers entertained the crowds.
 We enjoyed the show for a while before drifting off.
 As frequent visitors to Africa, we have long learned to keep questionable street food out of our travel menu.
 We headed instead for the nearby Koutoubia Mosque.